 Toolbox is building financial services for the construction and skilled trades industry.
 They combine expense tracking, financing, and charge cards to help businesses access the funds they need to grow and scale.

-“Our team has worked with or explored several BaaS providers over the past year and a half.
+“Our team has worked with or explored several providers over the past year and a half.
 Unit’s platform and team has really impressed us and we’re very excited to be launching our charge card with them.
-Our customer base depends on the working capital from the charge cards in order to to grow their business, without using personal finances or guarantees.
+Our customer base depends on the working capital from the charge cards in order to grow their business, without using personal finances or guarantees.
 We’re excited to continue building additional features for our users now that our core infrastructure is solved through Unit."